Home Classes Trips More Blog back

 Recipe Copyright © 1995 Kasma Loha-unchit.

-Be sure to read Kasma's Making a Curry Paste from Scratch.
+See also Kasma's Making a Curry Paste from Scratch.

 • 1-2 Tbs. palm or coconut sugar, to taste

-Green Curry Paste:
+Green Curry IngredientsGreen Curry Paste:

-• 15-20 green Thai chillies (prik kee noo), chopped
+• 15-20 dark green Thai chillies, chopped with seeds

-• 10 white peppercorns, finely ground
+• 10 white peppercorns, freshly ground

-• 1/2 tsp. cumin seeds, ground
+• 1/2 tsp. cumin seeds, freshly ground

 • 1 tsp. course sea salt

-• 1 tsp. chopped Thai galanga
+• 1 tsp. finely chopped Thai galanga

-• 2 tsp. finely chopped cilantro roots, or substitute with 1 Tbs. chopped stems
+• 2 tsp. finely chopped cilantro roots, or substitute with 1 Tbs chopped stems

 • 3 shallots, chopped